-Fiberglass batts are the most common insulation materials used in construction, and the vast majority of the time they are not installed properly, leading to very inefficient construction.
+Fiberglass batts are the commonest insulation materials used in home building, yet the vast majority of the time they are not installed properly, leading to very inefficient construction.
 This inefficiency is not a problem with the product; rather it lies entirely with the installation.
-In order for it to work properly, it has to fit snugly, without any compressions or gaps, and be tight against the sheathing or drywall to provide a good air barrier.
-When any of these don’t happen, the insulation doesn’t perform like it’s supposed to.
+In order for insulating batts to work properly, they have to fit snugly, without any compression or gaps, and be tight against the sheathing or drywall to provide a good air barrier.
+When any of these don’t happen, the insulation doesn’t perform as it’s supposed to.
 And most of the time, most of these things don’t happen, and the insulation isn’t doing much good.

-There are alternatives to batt insulation, including blown in cellulose and fiberglass, spray foam, and foam boards.
-They generally work better than batts, but they are all subject to installation problems.
+There are alternatives to batt insulation, including blown-in cellulose and fiberglass, spray foam, and foam boards.
+Though they generally work better than batts, all are subject to installation problems.
 Are you sensing a theme here?
 Yes, installation matters a lot.
 You can take just about any good material and do a bad job installing it.
-Blow in and spray in products generally do a better job of filling gaps around obstructions and you don’t have to worry about trimming it to fit a special sized opening.
-You do still have to make sure that they are installed properly without any gaps, and they are in contact with air barriers.
+Blow in and spray in products generally do a better job of filling gaps around obstructions and you don’t have to worry about trimming them to fit a special-sized opening.
+You do still have to make sure they're installed properly without any gaps, and they are in contact with air barriers.

 The only insulation that doesn’t require a separate air barrier is spray foam, which is an air barrier itself.
 But let's get back to batts.
 Building and energy codes require that insulation be installed according to manufacturer’s instructions, which require tight fits, no compression, and trimming closely around all obstructions.
 The problem is that the work is almost never done according to these instructions and building departments don’t enforce the code, so most people just go on doing a poor job of installation and homeowners continue to suffer the consequences.